inducer/relate/README.rst

 Installation
 ------------

-Courseflow is written using `Django <https://docs.djangoproject.com/>`_ in Python 2.7.
+Courseflow currently works with Python 2.7 (because `dulwich
+<https://www.samba.org/~jelmer/dulwich/>`_, a dependency, does not yet support
+Python 3.

 (Optional) Make a virtualenv to install to::